 - SEC. \\\\.
-Section 11343 of the Government Code is amended to read: - 32 11343.
+Section 11343 of the Government Code is amended to read: - 13 11343.
 Every state agency shall:

-- (a) Transmit to the office for filing with the Secretary of State a certified copy of every regulation adopted or amended by it except one which: - (1) Establishes or fixes rates, prices, or tariffs. - (2) Relates to the use of public works, including streets and highways, when the effect of the regulation is indicated to the public by means of signs or signals or when the order determines uniform standards and specifications for official traffic control devices pursuant to Section 21400 of the Vehicle Code. - (3) Is directed to a specifically named person or to a group of persons and does not apply generally throughout the state.

-- (4) Is a building standard, as defined in Section 18909 of the Health and Safety Code. - (b) Transmit to the office for filing with the Secretary of State a certified copy of every order of repeal of a regulation required to be filed under subdivision (a). - (c) Deliver to the office, at the time of transmittal for filing a regulation or order of repeal six duplicate copies of the regulation or order of repeal, together with a citation of the authority pursuant to which it or any part thereof was adopted. - (d) Deliver to the office a copy of the notice of proposed action required by Section 11346.4. - (e) Transmit to the State California Building Standards Commission for approval a certified copy of every regulation, or order of repeal of a regulation, that is a building standard-or administrative regulation-that applies directly to-the implementation or enforcement of building standards, together with a citation of authority pursuant to which it or any part thereof was adopted, a copy of the notice of proposed action required by Section 11346.4, and any other records prescribed by the State Building Standards Law (Part 2.5 (commencing with Section 18901) of Division 13 of the Health and Safety Code). - (f) Whenever a certification is required by this section, it shall be made by the head of the state agency or his or her designee which is adopting, amending, or repealing the regulation and the certification and delegation shall be in writing. - Comment.
-Section 11343 is amended to use the defined term "building standard."
-See Section 11342.530 ("building standard" defined).
-The section is also amended to reflect the change in the name of the California Building Standards Commission.
+- (a) Transmit to the office for filing with the Secretary of State a certified copy of every regulation adopted or amended by it except one which: - (1) Establishes or fixes rates, prices, or tariffs. - (2) Relates to the use of public works, including streets and highways, when the effect of the regulation is indicated to the public by means of signs or signals or when the order determines uniform standards and specifications for official traffic control devices pursuant to Section 21400 of the Vehicle Code. - (3) Is directed to a specifically named person or to a group of persons and does not apply generally throughout the state. - (4) Is a building standard, as defined in Section 18909 of the Health and Safety Code that is a building standard. - (b) Transmit to the office for filing with the Secretary of State a certified copy of every order of repeal of a regulation required to be filed under subdivision (a). - (c) Deliver to the office, at the time of transmittal for filing a regulation or order of repeal six duplicate copies of the regulation or order of repeal, together with a citation of the authority pursuant to which it or any part thereof was adopted. - (d) Deliver to the office a copy of the notice of proposed action required by Section 11346.4. - (e) Transmit to the State California Building Standards Commission for approval a certified copy of every regulation, or order of repeal of a regulation, that is a building standard or administrative regulation that applies directly to the implementation or enforcement of building standards, together with a citation of authority pursuant to which it or any part thereof was adopted, a copy of the notice of proposed action required by Section 11346.4, and any other records prescribed by the State Building Standards Law (Part 2.5 (commencing with Section 18901) of Division 13 of the Health and Safety Code).

+(f) Whenever a certification is required by this section, it shall be made by the head of the state agency or his or her designee which is adopting, amending, or repealing the regulation and the certification and delegation shall be in writing.

+Comment.
+Section 11343 is amended to make technical improvements.